 None Cypriot Philia period: (Early Bronze Age) 2500 - 2200 BC

-Around 2500BC, new settlers from Anatolia (South Turkey) brought Bronze-making and new technology to Cyprus, plus new animal species.
+Around 2500BC, new settlers from Anatolia (South Turkey) brought new technologies and animal species to Cyprus.
 They may have been refugees from Indo European invasions.
 (In Anatolia these conflicts led to the Accadian empire of Sargon the 1st.)
-They introduced ploughs and sickles and the warp-weighted loom and had mud-brick houses or compounds built on stone footings (rectangular rooms arranged around a courtyard).
-Pit and rock-cut chamber tombs were outside the walls.
-They brought in donkeys and re-introduced cattle to the island in large numbers.

-The Philia, as they are now called, quickly moved from the North coastal plain into the foothills of the copper-rich Troodos mountains.
+The Philia culture, as it is now called, quickly moved from the North coastal plain into the foothills of the copper-rich Troodos mountains.
 They introduced copper smelting but most of the metal had only accidental impurities.
-Harder bronze was made by including arsenic (which is found in many Cypriot copper ores) to the soft copper, but this was mostly in the next (ECI) period.
+Harder bronze was made by including more arsenic (which is found in many Cypriot copper ores) to the soft copper, but this was mostly in the next (ECI) period.
 (Only later, in the ECII period, was the less toxic tin added, which had to be imported.)

 They introduced ploughs and sickles and the warp-weighted loom and had mud-brick houses, or compounds, built on stone footings (rectangular rooms arranged around a courtyard).
 Pit and rock-cut chamber tombs were outside the walls.
 They brought in donkeys and re-introduced cattle to the island in large numbers.
 These animals pulling their new ploughs allowed larger areas to be taken into cultivation, which started an expansion of the population